enioka/flowbox-spec/description.rst

 Multiple implementations of this message store are likely :

+* Flat file implementation with basic sharing capability,
-* Flat file implementation,
+* Flat file implementation with advanced (scalable) sharing capability,
 * Relational database (generic) implementation,
 * MOM implementation (using standard MOM APIs),
+* Kafka implementation (?),
+* Cloud services based (as AWS SQS, Azure Service Bus)

 Scheduler SPI
 =============

 The agent infrastructure should smmothly integrate with production schedulers.
-Beyond built in scheduler protocol, the agent may provide means to interface more closely with schedulers.
+Beyond built in scheduler protocol, the agent may provide means to interface more closely with schedulers when built on proprietary protocols.

 Log SPI
 =======

-The Log SPI is the standard way for the agent to interact with logs
+The Log SPI is the standard way for the agent to interact with (local) logs

 * log a new entry in logs
 * list logs for a search criteria
 * access to logs detailed contents for a search criteria

-This SPI should be based on standard platform logging standards (as log4J or equivalent).
+This SPI should be based on standard platform logging standards (as slf4j or equivalent in different languages).
+Even if only first is actually mandatory, it is highly recommended for an agent to implement the two others so that the agent can provide to a central administration basic access to log information in realtime without need for a

 Notification SPI
 ================

-This does provide ways for each agent to notify external components of events that happen within the agent.
-Beyond native notifications to applications and scheduler capability to notify monitoring tools or mails or any end user.
+This does provide ways for each agent to notify external components of events that happen within the agent, or returned by other partner agents.
+Beyond native notifications to applications and scheduler capability to notify monitoring tools or mails or any end user, this SPI should provide means to notify external parties (application or administration solutions) of what happens in the flows and agents network with specific protocols.